Tarunhuralikuppi/Tarun_H_4NI23EC111/Current mirror.md

 ## Theory

-A **current mirror** is a circuit that replicates (mirrors) the current from one active device to another, ensuring a constant current source or sink.
-In the context of a **MOS differential amplifier**, the current mirror plays a crucial role in biasing and ensuring proper operation.

-### Key Insights into Current Mirror with Differential Amplifier:

-1. **Current Biasing:** The current mirror provides a stable biasing current, ensuring consistent operation.
-2. **Improved Common-Mode Rejection:** The differential amplifier rejects common-mode noise, and the current mirror enhances this performance.
-3. **Matching Considerations:** The transistors used in the current mirror must be well-matched to ensure accurate current mirroring.
-4. **Voltage Headroom:** Proper design ensures that the circuit operates within the given supply voltage constraints.
+A current mirror is used to provide a constant bias current in a differential amplifier.
+This stable current helps the amplifier operate reliably and improves performance.

+It enhances common-mode noise rejection by keeping the current balanced between the two transistors.
+For accurate current mirroring, the mirror transistors must be well-matched.

+Proper design ensures enough voltage headroom and high output impedance, which supports better gain and frequency response.

-5. **Load Considerations:** The output impedance of the current mirror affects the gain and performance of the differential amplifier.
+In short, the current mirror improves stability, accuracy, and signal quality in differential amplifiers.

+### ✨Significance of Current Mirror in Differential Amplifier
+The current mirror plays a crucial role in enhancing the performance and reliability of a differential amplifier.
+It provides a constant tail current, which ensures stable biasing, improves common-mode rejection, and allows the amplifier to operate with greater precision and linearity.

+By maintaining symmetry and a fixed operating point, the current mirror ensures consistent gain, better noise immunity, and improved high-frequency response.
+It's essential for achieving the core advantages of differential amplification in analog circuits.

-## Calculation
+## 🧮Calculation

 - **Determine Iss (Source Current):**\
   Iss = Power / Vdd\
   Iss = 3mW / 3.3V = 0.909mA

-## Circuit
+## ⚡Circuit

 ![2 1](https://github.com/user-attachments/assets/5227fdb3-a510-4c4d-bf44-e94e5c10b936)

-## DC Analysis
+## ✏️DC Analysis

 ![2 2](https://github.com/user-attachments/assets/c76d901c-b657-42cb-9b15-e93e5de8d2c9)

-## Transient Analysis
+## ✏️Transient Analysis
 ![Screenshot 2025-03-24 234402](https://github.com/user-attachments/assets/2ea344f8-40b4-4a46-a28f-565a534f19aa)
+Obtained Gain=14.93

-## AC Analysis
+## ✏️AC Analysis
 ![image](https://github.com/user-attachments/assets/42e0cb8e-dc0c-4529-9c81-caea25ffe597)

 Gain=34.73db